Indicio-tech/-aries-mobile-agent-android-/README.md

 * Select `3 Module Dependency`
 * Check the box for `aries-mobile-agent-android`
 * Hit OK and the module will now be linked
-* Add Aries Mobile Agent Android (cloned repo) as a dependency for app